AlibabaPAI/torchacc/docs/source/index.rst

 ..
-PAI-TorchAcc documentation master file, created by sphinx-quickstart on Fri Nov  3 16:11:35 2023.
+TorchAcc documentation master file, created by sphinx-quickstart on Fri Nov  3 16:11:35 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PAI-TorchAcc's documentation!
+Welcome to TorchAcc's documentation!
 ========================================

 .. toctree::